Thrippunithura: Politics

 Thrippunithura is part of the Ernakulam Lok Sabha constituency in Indian Parliament.
-The current elected Member of Parliament representing the constituency is Hibi Eden of the Indian National Congress.
+The current elected member of parliament representing the constituency is Hibi Eden of the Indian National Congress.
 The Ernakulam Lok Sabha constituency elects seven members to the state Legislative Assembly, one each from Ernakulam, Kalamassery, Kochi, Paravur, Thrikkakara, Thrippunithura and Vypin.

 In the state legislative assembly, Thrippunithura comes under the Thrippunithura Assembly constituency.
 As of the 2021 assembly elections, the current MLA is K. Babu, elected from the Indian National Congress.

-Local Government

-Thrippunithura falls under the jurisdiction of Thrippunithura municipality.
-It is registered as Ward number 2, with a female reservation.
-The municipal chairperson is Rema Santosh, elected from the CPI(M) party.

 Demographics

-As per the 2011 Indian census, Thrippunithura has a population of 69,390 and a population density of 3,713 PD/km2.
+As per the 2011 census of India, Thrippunithura has a population of 69,390 and a population density of 3,713 PD/km2.
 Of this, 48.9% are males and 51.1% are female.
 8.18% of the population is under 6 years of age.
 Scheduled Castes and Scheduled Tribes constitute 9.44% and 0.24% of the population respectively.
 The total literacy rate was 97.71% (98.61% for males and 96.85% for females), which is higher than the state average of 94% and the national average of 74.04%.